Peterpiotr/siguren-documentation/docs/source/about/ms-tech-overview.rst

 Any accident will generate a rupture in the accompaniment of the movement of the wheel / drum set, which results in a blocking of the last one (and thus the blocking of the load) by the worm screw.
-In such a case, the MotoSuiveur stops the load in a distance depending on the hoist inertias and torque, by friction of the internal disks of the friction absorber inside the MotoSuiveur wheel.
+In such a case, the MotoSuiveur® stops the load in a distance depending on the hoist inertias and torque, by friction of the internal disks of the friction absorber inside the MotoSuiveur® wheel.

 As option, a torque limiter can be added between the main motor and the gear box in order to smooth the static and dynamic overloads.

-The MotoSuiveur interprets and executes the same commands as the main system, but independently of this one.
+The MotoSuiveur® interprets and executes the same commands as the main system, but independently of this one.
 Due to the irreversibility of the wheel/worm screw couple, it limits the immediate speed of the winch to a speed slightly superior to the theoretical speed.
-This principle of «mechanical follow-up» is the "intrinsic" part of safety that the MotoSuiveur provides.
+This principle of «mechanical follow-up» is the "intrinsic" part of safety that the MotoSuiveur® provides.

 The system also works in accordance with the principle of the comparison between the planned speed and the real speed.
 The real speed and the position, resulting from a direct measure, are constantly compared with the value of the order ( slope included) coming from the control panel.
 Then they are analysed by the computer.
-When the limits are reached, the MotoSuiveur activates the safety procedure.
+When the limits are reached, the MotoSuiveur® activates the safety procedure.

-Functioning principle of a Hydraulic MotoSuiveur
+Functioning principle of a Hydraulic MotoSuiveur®
 ==================================================

-A hydraulic MotoSuiveur absorbs fall energy inside a hydraulic chamber.
+A hydraulic MotoSuiveur® absorbs fall energy inside a hydraulic chamber.
 Its capacity to absorb energy is limited to the fall direction, this is why it is not reversible.

 Friction absorber